bricksandbraces/designsystem/README.md

 yarn start:storybook
 ```

-## Publishing and dealing with yarn v2
+## Publishing and dealing with yarn berry

 > Disclaimer: Because we are using yarn v2 options from .yarnrc and .npmrc will be IGNORED.
 Please look into the [offical documentation](https://yarnpkg.com/configuration/yarnrc) for the new file structure.